puppetlabs-toy-chest/puppetlabs-dsc/README.md

 * The Puppet types are built from the source code of each DSC Resources MOF schema files.
 If you want to build the types, read the [Quick-start and Building](README_BUILD.md#quick-start).
 * If you want the build Puppet types for your own custom DSC Resources, read [Build Custom DSC Resource Types](README_BUILD.md#build-custom-dsc-resource-types).

+### Version Strategy

+This module generally follows [Semantic Versioning](http://semver.org/) for choosing an appropriate release version number with the following exception:

+* Minor, for example from version 2.0.0 to 2.1.0

+A minor change may also include [rebuilding the DSC resource types](README_BUILD.md).
+Puppet wants to keep pace with the released DSC Resources from the PowerShell team repository, but this engenders risk as Puppet adopts third party code.
+Normally this would mean making major version bumps, but since this is anticipated to be frequent that would be too much churn.

 ### Contributors